parthn369/YayCamp-App/README.md

 # YayCamp-App
-An app developed for finding Campgrounds (for camping and hitchiking) in the region of North America
+An app developed for finding Campgrounds (for camping and hitchiking) in the region of North America using the technique of cluster mapping with all kinds of securities deployed.